Skip over main navigation

 Our policies and publications to ensure we deliver high quality services to families and professionals.

-• Our mission and values
+• Our mission, values and strategy

 At Auditory Verbal UK, we want all deaf babies and children to have the same opportunities in life as their hearing peers.